QuantEcon/lecture-source-py/source/rst/rosen_schooling_model.rst

 -  the slope of the demand curve

-affects responses to demand shocks
+affects responses to demand shocks.

 To begin, we set :math:`k = 4` and :math:`\alpha_d = 0.1`